razorpay/blade/rfcs/2022-04-09-accessibility.md

 # Drawbacks/Constraints

-Why should we _not_ do this?
-Maybe try to consider the following constraints

 - Implementation cost, both in terms of code size and complexity.
-- The impact of it on new as well as existing consumer projects.
 - Cost of migration.

-There are tradeoffs to choosing any path.
-Attempt to identify them here.

-# Alternatives

-What other designs/patterns/strategies have been considered?

 # Adoption strategy